JohnCasioMapua/cs34-mychildhelpline-docs/docs/38-view-child-rights.md

-# View child rights in Child Zone
+# View My Rights in the Information Kiosk Module

+## Overview

-**Child Zone** presents the UN Convention on the Rights of the Child in an easier language.
+The **My Rights** section in the **Information Kiosk** presents the **United Nations Convention on the Rights of the Child (UNCRC)** in simple and easy-to-understand language.
+Each right includes a brief description, and you can listen to it using the built-in audio feature.

-## Opening Child Zone
+## Opening My Rights

 1. Open the **MyChild Helpline** app.
-2. Select **Child Zone** on the home screen.
+2. Select **Information Kiosk** on the home screen.

-The Child Zone screen shows you a numbered list of children's rights.

-## Reading a Child Right

-1. Scroll through the list of rights on the **Child Zone** screen.
-2. Select a right to open its full entry.
+3. Select **My Rights**.

-The entry shows you the right with a short explanation.
+The **My Rights** screen displays a child right along with a brief description.

 ## Listening to a Child Right

-Aside from reading, you can also listen to a child right.

-1. Open a right from the **Child Zone** list.
+1. Open the **My Rights** section.
-2. Select the **Play** button on the entry screen.
+2. Select the **Play** button.

-The app reads the right aloud through your device's speaker.
-Select **Pause** to stop the sound.
+The app reads the displayed child right aloud through your device's speaker.
+Select **Pause** to stop the audio.

-> **Note:** Checck your device volume before pressing **Play**.
+> **Note:** Check your device volume before selecting **Play**.

-## Changing the Language
+## Viewing the Next or Previous Right

-Child Zone is available in other languages.
-To switch:

-1. Select the **language icon** at the top right of the **Child Zone** screen.
-2. Choose your language from the list.
+1. Swipe left to view the next child right.
+2. Swipe right to return to the previous child right.

-The rights list then updates to your selected language.
+The app updates the screen to display the selected child right and its brief description.